List of mass stabbing incidents (before 2010): Tokyo, Japan

 On 8 June 2008, Tomohiro Katō drove a rented truck into a crowd and then jumped out with a dagger.
 He stabbed at least twelve people before he was pursued and captured by police.
 Four people died of stab wounds, and three died from the truck attack.

 Osaka, Japan

-On 23 June 2008, 38-year-old Kazuka Oyama stabbed two university students and a company executive in the arm at Ōsaka Station, leaving them only with light injuries.
+On 23 June 2008, 38-year-old Kazuka Oyama stabbed two university students and a company executive in the arm at Ōsaka Station, leaving them with light injuries.
 She was arrested the following day.